 High blood pressure is the biggest risk factor for stroke.
 In the UK, 9.5 million people are diagnosed with high blood pressure, with a further 5.5 million cases undiagnosed.
 This guide explains the link between high blood pressure and stroke, the medication used to treat it and some steps you can take to lower your blood pressure.

-Video interview highlights from ten key trials that presented at ESOC 2016.
+Video interview highlights from ten key trials that were presented at the 2nd European Stroke Organisation Conference (ESOC 2016).